 - Purbeck Hills – Choose one of the various footpaths for a quiet walk across farmland and into the Purbeck Hills.
 Some pathways make for a nice short walk and picnic, and some take you all the way to Corfe Castle, Swanage or Langton Matravers.

 - Dancing Ledge – You can pick up walking trails for this famous Purbeck beauty spot via Valley Road towards Langton Matravers

 - Wilkswood Woods – A fantastic, tranquil walk through ancient woodland.
-Wilkeswood Farm is also a popular wedding venue and home to the annual Wilkswood Reggae Festival
+Wilkswood Farm is also a popular wedding venue and home to the annual Wilkswood Reggae Festival

 - Corfe Castle – A pleasant but more challenging walk will take you through the Purbeck countryside to the village of Corfe Castle.
 Head over Corfe Common or down East Street till you reach the village square and Corfe Castle itself